Ying Tung Estate

 Ying Tung Estate (迎東邨) is a public housing estate built on the northeastern coast of Tung Chung, Lantau Island, New Territories, Hong Kong next to Ying Tung Road near The Visionary and Caribbean Coast.
 It consists of four residential buildings completed in 2018.

 Houses

 Politics

 Ying Tung Estate is located in Tung Chung North constituency of the Islands District Council.
 It is currently represented by Sammy Tsui Sang-hung, who was elected in the 2019 elections.

+Transportation

+Ying Tung Estate benefits from its proximity to Tung Chung town center and major transport infrastructure, providing residents with multiple options for commuting within Lantau Island and to other parts of Hong Kong.
+The estate is accessible via the following modes of transportation:

+Bus services

+Several bus routes serve Ying Tung Estate, connecting it to Tung Chung, Hong Kong International Airport, and other destinations across Hong Kong.
+Key bus stops near the estate include Ying Tung Estate Bus Terminus and Cheung Tung Estate Bus Terminus.